 SMASH will continue to work to national and local safeguarding policy and procedures in conjunction with other statutory and voluntary agencies and we are committed to keeping up-to-date with changes in safeguarding policy.

-If you have a safeguarding concern relating to someone working or volunteering for SMASH you need to contact our Designated Safeguarding Lead, Helen Fisher, by email: email@example.com
+If you have a safeguarding concern relating to someone working or volunteering for SMASH you need to contact our Designated Safeguarding Lead, Andy Malcolm, by email: email@example.com